-Selling to Intimidating People- C Level Executive Selling and the Art of Applied DISC: Part One
+Selling to Intimidating People - Executive Sales and DISC: Part One

 Dr. Bradley Smith of PeopleKeys shares advice from his years of experience working with and selling to C level executives.

 C level executives can be intimidating.
 C stands for Chief, and these people are the company’s decision makers; it’s movers and shakers.
 They’re the ones in charge.
 They have the authority and desire to give a quick thumbs up or down to an idea or product, and they can determine and change the trajectory of their business in a moment’s notice.
 It’s been said that you only have one chance to make a first impression, and with the C level executive, they are going to be assessing their interest in what you are selling and the merits of your product, all within this initial interaction.
 They don’t need to go to committees or look at budgets, etc. to gain approval.
 They decide.
 And they are BUSY.
 Don’t waste their time.

 The C-suite must believe you are a time saver, not a time waster.
 This can make this group of people feel particularly inaccessible and intimidating.
 But ultimately, speaking in front of 5000 vs. 50?
 It’s the same thing.

 Dr. Smith has condensed his years of experience selling to this group into 13 main ideas, the first of which you can read below.
 To sell to a C level executive, you must focus on what Dr. Smith calls “The ABCs of Selling to C Level Executives.”